-As a Call Center Manager, Jeremy Essex knows the importance of making good impressions and providing high-quality support for members of Park City Credit Union.
-Overseeing the Park City Call Center involves managing his department’s goals and expectations, along with looking for opportunities to assist other teams within the organization.
+As a Member Service Center Manager, Jeremy Essex knows the importance of making good impressions and providing high-quality support for members of Park City Credit Union.
+Overseeing the Park City Member Service Center involves managing his department’s goals and expectations, along with looking for opportunities to assist other teams within the organization.

 After working with West Corporation for more than ten years, Jeremy joined the Park City family in August of 2017.
 He brought a versatile skill set that ranges from staff coaching and monitoring to reporting and implementing new policies and procedures.
 Over the course of his career, Jeremy has been recognized for his professional achievements, earning STAR and COIN awards.

 Jeremy enjoys spending his free time experiencing all that Wisconsin’s great outdoors has to offer—specifically while hunting, fishing, and camping.
 When he’s not serving his community by leading a Cub Scout troop, he enjoys playing metal music with his band.
 While they enjoy performing at various charity shows like Metal for Mutts, one of his band’s greatest moments was opening for the multi-platinum selling rock band, Candlebox at the Q & Z Expo Center in Ringle, WI.i